Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
+Privacy, accuracy, property, accessibility, and effects on quality of life, are all issues that must be considered in developing and delivering computer software systems.
+Choosing a particular approach to system development can either hinder or facilitate addressing these issues in an ethical manner.
+Education and training are key to promoting ethical practices in software development.
+Organizations should foster a culture of ethics, ensuring that ethical standards are communicated and upheld at all levels.
+Ethical decision-making models can also help guide software engineers in making responsible choices.
 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.